greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/increase_compute_minutes_trial_1_1.md

 ---
 title: Handling Requests for More Premium Trial compute minutes
-description: "How to handle requests for more minutes when customer is running Trial Subscription"
+description: How to handle requests for more minutes when customer is running Trial Subscription
 category: License and subscription
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/increase_compute_minutes_trial_1_1/
+linkTitle: Handling Requests for More Premium Trial compute minutes
+type: docs
 ---

 ##### Overview